ishakhari/multiprocessingOfCoojaSumulatorUsingDocker-/README.md

-This project allow to run multiple @Cooja file using a @docker image, here is the following steps to prepare the the appropriate environnement to execute this program :+1:  :
+This project allow to run multiple **Cooja** file using a **docker image**, here is the following steps to prepare the the appropriate environnement to execute this program :+1:  :

 ## Installation